wmantly/p2psub/README.md

 #### Provided by `PubSub` class

 * `subscribe(topic, callback-function)` Sets a function to be called on `topic` publish.
-A RegExp patter can be passed as the topic and will match to `topic` on publish. a String will perform an exact match.
+A RegExp pattern can be passed as the topic and will match to `topic` on publish. a String will perform an exact match.
 The message and topic are passed to callback function as first and second argument.